 Marilyn Monroe’s Personal Receipts Related to Her 1960 Birthday Party on the Set of Let’s Make Love

-From the Personal Files of Marilyn Monroe: This group of original receipts documents purchases made in preparation for Marilyn Monroe’s thirty fourth birthday celebration, held on June 1, 1960, on the Twentieth Century Fox set during the filming of Let’s Make Love.
+From the Personal Files of Marilyn Monroe: This group of original receipts documents purchases made in preparation for Monroe’s thirty fourth birthday, which she marked on June 1, 1960 while filming Let’s Make Love at Twentieth Century Fox.

-Included is a receipt from Gill’s Old Fashioned Ice Cream, dated June 1, 1960, for one hundred ice cream treats, as well as a receipt from Paper Unlimited, Inc., dated May 24, 1960, for party supplies including forks, spoons, napkins, plates, and a tablecloth.
-Both receipts are addressed to Hazel Washington, Monroe’s studio maid at Twentieth Century Fox, who assisted with the preparation and coordination of Monroe’s personal needs while on set.
+Among the records is a receipt from Gill’s Old Fashioned Ice Cream dated June 1, 1960 for one hundred ice cream treats.
+Another receipt from Paper Unlimited, Inc., dated May 24, 1960, lists party supplies including forks, spoons, napkins, plates, and a tablecloth.
+Both documents are made out to Hazel Washington, Monroe’s studio maid, who assisted with her day to day needs during production.

 Category: